CoMakery/virtue-dao/README.md

 Here are some example virtues, drawn from Agile Software Development, the Open Source ethos, Buddhist precepts and the code of chivalry:
 * Writes open source DAO governance code that is useful to the community
-* Acts to support the welfare of other DAO members
+* Acts to support the welfare of other DAO allies
 * Abstains from false speech
 * Perseveres to the end in any enterprise begun
 * Uses funds granted from the Virtue DAO towards the DAOs mission